Tiger I: Mobility and reliability

 The tank's weight significantly limited its use of bridges.
 For this reason, the Tiger was built with water-tight hatches and a snorkel device that allowed it to ford water obstacles four metres deep.
 The tank's weight also made driving through buildings risky, as the presence of a cellar could result in a sudden drop.

 Due to reliability problems with the Maybach HL 210 TRM P45, which was delivered within the first production batch of 250 Tigers, performance for its maximum power output at high gear ratio could not be fulfilled.
 Though the Maybach engines had a maximum of 3,000 rpm, crews were told in the Tigerfibel not to exceed 2,600 rpm.
 The engine limitation was alleviated only by the adoption of the Maybach HL 230.
 The turret could also be traversed manually, but this option was rarely used, except when the engine was turned off or sometimes for very small adjustments.

-Early Tigers had a top speed of about 45 km/h over optimal terrain.
+The Tiger’s power-assisted driving controls, semi-automatic 8-speed transmission, regenerative controlled differential steering, powerful engine, large interleaved roadwheels, torsion bar suspension, broad tracks, and squarer ground contact made for exceptional ease of driving, agility, and speed for a heavy tank of its time.Early Tigers had a top speed of about 45 km/h over optimal terrain; comparable with US medium tanks and most British cruiser tanks, which were just over half as heavy.
 This was not recommended for normal operation, and was discouraged in training.
-An engine governor was subsequently installed, capping the engine at 2,600 rpm and the Tiger's maximum speed to about 38 km/h.
-Tiger crews report that typical march speed off-road was 10 km/h.
-However, medium tanks of the time, such as the Sherman or T-34, had on average a top speed of about 45 km/h.
-Thus, despite the Tiger being nearly twice as heavy, its speed was comparatively respectable.
-With the tank's very wide tracks, a design feature borrowed from the Soviet T-34, the Tiger had a lower ground pressure than many smaller tanks, such as the M4 Sherman.
+An engine governor was installed in November 1943, capping the engine at 2,500 rpm and the Tiger's maximum speed to about 38 km/h.

+According to British calculations for "mean maximum pressure" from the 1970s, the mean maximum pressures exerted by Tiger and T-34 were practically the same, the Churchill tank about one quarter more, the Sherman and Soviet heavy tanks about one half more, and the cruiser tanks about twice as great.
+In the medium to heavy classes, only Panther exerted less ground pressure and mean maximum pressure than Tiger, and no main battle tank has done better.
+The Tiger's low ground pressure meant that it could cross soft ground that most Western Allied tanks could not.

+The disadvantages of overlapping wheels are expense, the build-up of mud, rocks, or ice between wheels, and the difficulty of replacing wheels on the inner row.
+The British 25th Tank Brigade reported that changing a single wheel unit on a Churchill tank took two hours.
+One German unit reported that changing an innermost wheel on a Tiger took up to ten hours.

+A combat report from the 13.
+Kompanie/Panzer-Regiment "Großdeutschland", dated 27 March 1943, noted the following about the Tiger’s mobility: